-The best drum sanders for woodworking are a mix of your budget, use and features you’ll need.
+The best drum sanders for woodworking factor your budget, frequency of use and the features you need.
 Not sure if a drum sander is for you?
 Or, how wide of a drum you should invest in?
 In this article learn what features matter and why woodworkers invest in drum sanders for project quality.

 Whether you’re looking for an upgrade or its your first drum sander we’ll help you consider all the features: